Skip to product information

 14.75” is the exact length you want for a Meteor75 Air to be fully wrapped.

-16.75” is the exact length I use for a Mobula7 v4 frame.
+16.75” is the exact length I use for a Mobula7 v4 frame (15.75” with addressable as that’s the max LEDs for Betaflight).

 13.75” is the length I’d recommend for a Meteor75 air if you want it mostly wrapped but need to save weight.